Trick or Tweet

 Trick or Tweet is a 1959 Warner Bros.
 Merrie Melodies animated cartoon directed by Friz Freleng.
-The short was released on March 21, 1959, and stars Tweety and Sylvester the Cat.
+The short was released on March 21, 1959, and stars Tweety and Sylvester.

-Tweety and Sylvester are voiced by Mel Blanc, and Sam, the orange-red cat acting as Sylvester's rival, is performed by an uncredited Daws Butler, doing a voice reminiscent of Frank Fontaine's "John" from The Jack Benny Program and "Crazy Guggenheim" from The Jackie Gleason Show.
+Tweety and Sylvester are voiced by Mel Blanc, and Sam, the orange-red cat acting as Sylvester's rival, is performed by an uncredited Daws Butler, doing a voice reminiscent of Frank Fontaine's "John L.C.
+Sivoney" from The Jack Benny Program and "Crazy Guggenheim" from The Jackie Gleason Show.

 The title is a play on the phrase "Trick or treat".

 Plot

 As Tweety is sweeping the dust around his nest high atop a wooden pole, Sylvester and Sam both tiptoe up to the pole to sneak up on him.
 Neither cat sees the other as they both climb the pole to the nest.
 Sylvester peers over Tweety's nest as Tweety sweeps the dust in Sylvester's face, prompting Tweety to remark, "Ooooh!
 I tawt I taw a puddytat!"
 Ditto with Sam, and Tweety says, "I tawt I taw anudda puddytat!"
 Both cats grab the nest simultaneously and rush down the pole.
 A tussle ensues with the two felines attempting to knock each other out and playing tug-of-war until Sylvester calls time out, convincing Sam that Tweety is too small to fight over.
 After debating which one should put Tweety back up on the pole, they agree to put him back there together, which they do.
 However, it immediately becomes apparent that they still do not trust each other, as they get into a prolonged goodbye and just stand and stare at each other before finally walking away.

 Sylvester then sneaks up on Tweety hiding under a garbage can, but Sam has the same idea and beats him to the bird, and after both come down from the pole, Sylvester pounds Sam's can with a mallet.
 Sam, embarrassed at being caught in the act, tries to save face by explaining that he was "just seeing if he was OK, y'know".
 Sylvester yells "Put it back!" and Sam does so, retorting that to not do so would be "unethical".

 Tweety then nails a stretch of barbed wire around the pole (because "I just don't twust puddytats' honor").
 Sam, catnapping in his box, then hears Sylvester shouting "Ow!
 Ooh!
 Ow!" and stomps over to the pole as Sylvester picks up his torn fur.
 Seeing Sam's dirty look, Sylvester exclaims, "Aaaaaaaah, shaddap!"